 Policy Structures.
 Parameterisation is often imposed on policies to encode a prior and improve data efficiency.
 However, there is a trade-off between representational power of the policy and data efficiency.
-If the restrictions imposed by the parameterisation does not respect the underlying structure of the task, it may significantly negatively impact the performance.
+If the restrictions imposed by the parameterisation do not respect the underlying structure of the task, it may significantly negatively impact the performance.
 The choice of parameterisation is thus an essential component of a policy.

 Non-parametric policies are more expressive representations, but also less data efficient.
-Examples include Gaussian processes [72], locally-weighted regression, and Riemannian Motion Policies [74].
+Examples include Gaussian processes [73], locally-weighted regression, and Riemannian Motion Policies [75].
 This category of polices is typically flexible and can be applied to manipulation tasks with little domain knowledge, but requires a large amount of data.
 Parametric policies, on the other hand, are restricted by their underlying representation.
 Common examples include neural networks and dynamic movement primitives [40].
 The sample efficiency depends on the number of restrictions that are placed on the structure of the policy.
 In chapters 4 to 7, all our policies are represented by neural networks.
 Our VMC neural networks are highly parameterised (i.e., using a large amount of parameters), leading to higher degree of generalisation, at the cost of requiring more data.

 Imitation Learning.
-Imitation learning is a form of learning from demonstration trajectories.
-Demonstrations are typically collected in the real world by teleoperation [103] (where the robot is controlled remotely by a human) or kinesthetic teaching [51] (where the robot is physically guided through the task by a human), and in simulation by teleoperation [55] or through the use of a hand-designed expert policy [42].
-Behavioural cloning [89] is perhaps the most straight-forward way of leveraging demonstrations to learn a skill policy.
+Learning from demonstration, also known as imitation learning, is a strategy of learning skill policies by imitating a set of expert demonstrations.
+Demonstrations are typically collected in the real world by teleoperation [105] (where the robot is controlled remotely by a human) or kinesthetic teaching [51] (where the robot is physically guided through the task by a human), and in simulation by teleoperation [55] or through the use of a hand-designed expert policy [42].
+Behavioural cloning [90] is perhaps the most straight-forward way of leveraging demonstrations to learn a skill policy.
 The demonstrations provide state-action pairs that can be used as training data to learn the policy parameters that reproduce the demonstrated behaviours.
-In the context of manipulation, in chapters 4 and 5, our controllers are built upon End-to-End Visuomotor Control (E2EVMC) [42].
+In the context of manipulation, in chapters 4 and

+5, our controllers are built upon End-to-End Visuomotor Control (E2EVMC) [42].
 E2EVMC is in essence a type of behavioural cloning that continuously maps a sliding window of past images and proprioceptive features to the next actions and some auxiliary outputs (cf. section 3.1).